fails-components/webtransport/readme.md

 This module is a C++ node binding to libquiche [https://github.com/google/quiche](https://github.com/google/quiche)(note there is a second library with a similar purpose and the same name), which provides besides other network protocols HTTP/3 support.
 This packages currently only provides support for HTTP/3 WebTransport with an interface similar to the browser side (but not all features implemented), for server as well as for client, see `test/test.js`, `test/testsuite.js`, `test/echoclient.js`, `test/echoserver.js`  for examples.
 Note, the client implementation only supports certificates checking via certificateHashes.
-It may be possible in the future to also support normal HTTP/3 without much effort, however there is no intention from the author to implement this, since it will not be needed by FAILS.
+It may be possible in the future to also support normal HTTP/3 not so much effort, however there is no intention from the author to implement this, since it will not be needed by FAILS.
 However PR request are welcome and will be supported by advise from the author.
 The package should be considered as a ducttape style solution, until a bullet proof native support of HTTP/3 and WebTransport is provided by node itself.

 If you need a ponyfill checkout the sister package [https://github.com/fails-components/webtransport-ponyfill-websocket/](https://github.com/fails-components/webtransport-ponyfill-websocket/),